square/js-jose/README.md

 * ECDH-ES+A128KW (Chrome and IE currently don't support it)
 * ECDH-ES+A192KW (Chrome and IE currently don't support it)
 * ECDH-ES+A256KW (Chrome and IE currently don't support it)
+* RSA-PSS, ECDSA (could be added once Chrome supports these)

 Building